mrinsin/100-days-of-code/log.md

 Testing is always the hardest part hahaha.
 I absolutely love Rspec though!
 ALSO I learned about the ***database_cleaner*** gem.

 **Link(s) to work**: https://github.com/mrinsin/apartment_appp/commit/612666f36e355464180dfe6d54130802c9502f24

+***Day 10: April 25, 2017***

+**Today's Progress**: More Cancancan, Rolify

+**Thoughts**: I sadly had to take a little hiatus from coding due to a brief illness alng with a death in the family.
+Butttt I finally completed cancan and rolify testing!
+Feeling good and ready for the next 90 days!

+**Link(s) to work**:https://github.com/mrinsin/apartment_appp/commit/bbf9d328f8db6f63da8ec3e92ea98fa34c8c8e9a